 The Energy Price Risk Management program has helped to stabilize one of the Authority's most volatile expenses, diesel fuel.
 The diesel fuel usage has decreased over the past several years due to implementing more CNG buses into service and retiring the older diesel buses.
+The Authority is planning to place 25 new CNG buses into its fleet in 2021.
+The total fuel cost for FY 2021 is budgeted at \$8.2 million.
+This includes diesel, CNG, propane for 10 Paratransit buses, gasoline, and propulsion power for the trains.

-The Authority is planning to place 25 new million for FY 2021.
-(Figure 12) The Supply Management section Fleet Chain of Management has helped the Authority it predictive maintain and preventive maintenance and repairs of revenue fleets and carry out major purchases for supplies and equipment.
+is budgeted at \$13.1 million for FY 2021.
+(Figure 12) The Supply Chain Management section of Fleet Management has helped the Authority it maintain predictive and preventive maintenance and repairs of revenue fleets and carry out major purchases for supplies and equipment.
 The predictive maintenance program began in 2015 where vehicles are serviced based on a proactive maintenance program, which ensures greater reliability of our bus and rail fleets.